Beignets New Orleans

 - powdered sugar

-On a stand mixer using a whip attachment, mix the sugar, salt, milk powder, unsalted butter and vanilla extract until light and foamy on high speed.
-Add the eggs, one at a time, on medium speed.
-Add the yeast mixture to it.
+- Using a stand mixer with the whisk attachment, mix the sugar, salt, milk powder, unsalted butter, and vanilla extract on high speed until light and foamy.
+Then, add the eggs one at a time on medium speed, followed by the yeast mixture.

-Change the whip to hook attachment and add the cake flour, bread flour and baking powder.
-Beat on low speed and then on high speed, until the dough separates from the side of the bowl.
+- Change to the hook attachment and add the cake flour, bread flour, and baking powder.
+Beat on low speed, then increase to high speed until the dough pulls away from the sides of the bowl.
 Let the dough rise for one hour.

-Transfer the dough onto a lightly floured surface, roll it out to about 1/4-inch thickness and cut into 1-inch to 2-inch squares.
-Heat 3 inches of oil in a frying pan on medium-low heat.
+- Transfer the dough to a lightly floured surface and roll it out to about 1/4 inch (5 mm) thickness.
+Cut the dough into 1-inch to 2-inch squares (2.5 cm to 5 cm).
+Heat 3 inches (7 cm) of oil in a frying pan over medium-low heat.

-When the oil is fully heated, drop the dough and fry them in batches.
-Keep turning the beignets and deep fry until golden brown.
-Transfer the beignets out with a strainer and drain on paper towels.
-Sprinkle the powdered sugar generously and serve warm.
+- When the oil is fully heated, drop the dough in batches and fry until golden brown, turning the beignets frequently.
+Use a strainer to transfer them to paper towels to drain.
+Sprinkle generously with powdered sugar and serve warm.

 I’m happy to find another version for beignets.
 My butter horn roll recipe is pretty darn good and I can keep the extra dough in the refrigertor for a few days and it still works.
 I’m going to try this recipe but don’t really have the time to convert ounces, etc. Rasa, since this is your recipe it would be really appreciated if you would convert it for the American crowd.
 More Americans would follow you that way.